Payroll tax calculator

 Short answer

-S-Corp payroll tax is one of the main moving parts in an S-Corp tax savings estimate.
+S-Corp payroll is one of the main moving parts in an S-Corp tax savings estimate.
 In a simplified comparison, salary paid to a shareholder-employee is generally subject to Social Security and Medicare payroll taxes, while remaining profit may be distributed differently.

 SCorpMath does not run payroll or calculate full payroll compliance.
 It estimates how salary payroll taxes affect the rough comparison between default sole proprietor or LLC treatment and S-Corp treatment.